zan-xhipe/rest/README.md

 ```
 rest service set --header "Authorization=Bearer :token"
 rest service set <path> --parameter token=tahonteoautnhanu
-rest service set <path> <method> --scheme https --port 443
+rest service set <path> <method> --scheme http --port 80
 ```

 To remove a setting use ```rest service unset``` followed by the key to unset.
 The key is a hierarchy that is '.' separated.
 This lets you easily remove entire buckets, or individual settings e.g. ```rest service unset paths.users.get``` to unset a method specific setting, or ```rest service unset paths``` to remove all your path specific settings.

 ### scheme
-	How to access the service, default is set to http.
+	How to access the service, default is set to https.
 ### host
 	Where the API is hosted, defaults to localhost.
 ### port
-	Port to use when accessing the API, defaults to 80.
+	Port to use when accessing the API, defaults to 443.
 ### base-path
 	The base path is automatically appended to the host
 ### header